paschaldubem/Bellabeat-Market-Analysis/README.md

 ## DATA ORGANIZATION

-The 18 CSV documents are available with each document representing different quantitative data tracked by Fitbit; *CLICK HERE* to preview CSV datasets.
+The 18 CSV documents are available with each document representing different quantitative data tracked by Fitbit; [CLICK HERE]() to preview CSV datasets in *Bellabeat case study.docx*.

 ## OBJECTIVES

 Considering the datasets at my disposal, I intend to analyze user behavior primarily within daily time frames to identify overarching trends.
-I will concentrate on examining the daily activity and sleep datasets, sorting and filtering them using an Excel spreadsheet.
+I will concentrate on examining the *daily activity* and *sleep datasets*, sorting and filtering them using an Excel spreadsheet.

 ## CREDIBILITY OF THE DATASET
 The data originates from a reliable source, but it's worth noting that the sample size is quite small, comprising only 30 users over 31 days.
 This small sample size raises concerns about potential sampling bias.
 Additionally, an important caveat is the absence of any demographic information in the dataset.

 ## TOOLS USED
-I made use of excel as my primary tool for data cleaning and manipulation due to its relative ease of use and accessibility and Tableau for visualization.
+I made use of Excel as my primary tool for data cleaning and manipulation due to its relative ease of use and accessibility and Tableau for visualization.

-I created a changelog documenting my analysis process within excel
+I created a changelog documenting my cleaning and formatting process within excel [CLICK HERE]()

 ## IMPORTING DATASETS INTO EXCEL
 Importing and optimizing FitBit Fitness Tracker data sets involves the removal of redundant datasets and aggregation of essential datasets required for querying and analyzing specific information.
 Considering my emphasis on identifying high-level trends in the data for analysis, I opted to import and exclusively utilize the "Dailyactivities_merged”, "SleepDay_merged" and “Hourlysteps_merged” datasets.